YaelHassid/devops-flask/README.md

   );"

   sudo docker-compose exec postgress_server psql -U postgres -d usersdb -c "\dt" """
+- Add the Role you've created as the IAM profile to the launch template
 - Create an Auto Scaling Group with the Launch template you've created

 ### 3. Load Balancer